 We are a religious family, will this affect our application to foster?

 It does not matter what your religion is and this should not affect your application to foster.
 Children should be placed with foster families that can meet their needs, including religious needs.
 However, you would need to consider how you would feel about discussing issues such as alternative religious beliefs or sexuality with a child, ensuring that you abide by the fostering service’s policies.

 I have heard that I can’t become a foster carer because I smoke, is that true?

 Most fostering services have their own policies in relation to smoking which take into account the impact on the health of any children that will be placed with you and also the importance of foster carers as role models for young people in care.
-This may mean that prospective foster carers who smoke are given support to stop smoking or that they will be unlikely to be able to foster certain groups such as children under five and those with certain health conditions.
+This may mean prospective foster carers who smoke are given support to stop smoking or are unlikely to be able to foster certain groups such as children under five and those with certain health conditions.
 It is important that you discuss this with any fostering service that you wish to foster for to make sure that you are aware of their policy.
 All foster carers should provide a smoke-free environment for children.